 Limited free parking is available in the capitol parking garage on weekdays.
-It is accessed from the rear entrance to the Capitol Complex, off Route 29.
+The garage entrance on West State Street is located between the New Jersey State Library (185 W. State Street) and the New Jersey State House Annex (145 W. State Street).
+The garage can also be accessed from the rear entrance to the Capitol Complex, off Route 29.
 Proceed to the guard booth and have a picture ID ready to gain access to the garage.
 Metered, on-street parking is available along West State Street.
 Several pay lots are located within walking distance.
 Parking for wheelchair users is available on West State Street and in the garage.

 Visit our directions page for more information.